-This is a guest post by Suzy from Yorkshire To Do With Kids.
+This is a guest post by Suzy from Where To Go With Kids.
 Her family moved to the area a few years ago and have visited a wide range of attractions and things to do across North Yorkshire and beyond.

 We are so grateful to tap into her local knowledge to create a weekend in North Yorkshire with kids.

 A Weekend In North Yorkshire With Kids

 Best Beaches For Families to Visit on the North Yorkshire Coast

 The North Yorkshire coastline has a great range of beautiful beaches.
 Most of the coastline is rugged with high cliffs meaning some of the beaches may be more accessible than others.